Retired LCDR Carl Jewett

 The researchers at Georgetown University and Duke University compiled a list of the top occupations linked to mesothelioma cases.

 The top 10 asbestos exposure jobs (out of 1,445 total cases)

 These 10 occupation types include specific trades that better define a person’s duties.
 The researchers listed the top five jobs led to mesothelioma cases (out of 1,445 cases):

 - Maintenance workers

 Other jobs with asbestos exposure also have high rates of mesothelioma.
 One study listed carpentry (a type of construction job) as the top occupation linked to mesothelioma.
-Others are painters, clay artists, bakers, pastry cooks and hairdressers.
+Others are clay artists, bakers, dentists, jewelry makers, hairdressers and HVAC workers.

 How Asbestos Exposure Happened for At-Risk Occupations